 Oftentimes we end up engaging with a new client after a well meaning online marketer has provided some type of free audit for their website, SEO, Analytics, or Paid Search.

-With PPC, it really isn’t rocket science to get started with an AdWords account.
+With PPC, it really isn’t rocket science to get started with a Google Ads account.
 So let’s set the stage for how the need for a PPC audit comes into existence….

 Increase your PPC sales.
 Call us at (443) 475-0787 or Contact Us online.

 Starts Out Innocently

 In a company not too far, far away, someone in the organization is tech savvy.
 A higher up says, “Hey, you get all this internet stuff.
 Can you make us appear at the top of Google?”

 This opens the door to the self-managed account.
 Tech savvy employee gets a Gmail account and follows the Ads prompts.
 Tech savvy figures it out.